-With their use of local knowledge and lived experience of Smith-Magenis syndrome, our regional representatives are here to provide support and guidance to all our families.
+With their use of local knowledge and lived experience of Smith-Magenis syndrome, our Regional Parent Supporters are here to provide support and guidance to all our families.
 Help with regional events that bring our community together.

 Our regions are distributed across the UK in-line with the breakdown of regions that the NHS use.